keyurgolani/Clipboard-Utility/README.md

 - **JNativeHook 2.2.2**: For native keyboard and mouse event monitoring
 - **SLF4J 2.0.9**: Logging facade API
 - **Logback 1.4.11**: Logging implementation
+- **FlatLaf 3.2.5**: Modern Look and Feel library for a contemporary UI

 All dependencies are managed through Maven and will be automatically downloaded during the build process.